jonathanwhitedev/santa-quiz/README.md

 ## Typography and Colour

-- Typography was taken from Google Fonts using 1 base font, "Cormorant Garamond".
+- Typography was taken from Google Fonts using 1 base font, "Cormorant Garamond" and "Anton" for 1 text element for the score.
 I felt this complimented the Christmas theme well, was clean and clear to read and easily accessible.
 With colour schemes I chose to use 3 Christmas themed colours, Red, Gold and Blue.
 Being mainly primary colours these work very well together and make the style eye catching.
 These were applied using hex, red (#7c0017), gold (#d7be69) and blue (#3b81d6c6).
 Then Black (#000000) and White (#ffffff) were used for the typography for Questions and Buttons.

 Google Fonts can be found here (https://fonts.google.com/)